alexlueker/Numerical-Methods-Algorithms/SpecialMatrix/README.md

 # Special Matrix
+Allows user to generate matrix using the condition listed below.
 ## INPUTS
-* n- number of rows
+* n- number of rows.
-* m- number of columns
+* m- number of columns.

 ## OUTPUTS
 ### Returns matrix with the following conditions: